jaantollander/masters-thesis/content/30_jobstats.md

 \newpage

 # Collecting usage statistics with Lustre Jobstats
-## Setting identifier format
+## Overview
-> TODO: reference to the background section about Lustre

-Lustre section \ref{lustre-parallel-file-system}
+In section \ref{lustre-parallel-file-system}, we described Lustre parallel file system and in section \ref{puhti-cluster-at-csc}, we described the Puhti cluster.

-We can configure Lustre to collect file system usage statistics with *Lustre Jobstats* by setting a value for `jobid_name` parameter, as explained in the section 12.2 of Lustre manual [@lustredocs, sec.
+We can configure Lustre to collect file system usage statistics with *Lustre Jobstats*, as explained in the section 12.2 of Lustre manual [@lustredocs, sec.
 12.2].
 Jobstats keeps counters of various statistics of file system-related system calls.

+## Setting identifier format
+We can enable Jobstats by setting a value for `jobid_name` parameter.
 We can specify the format `job_id` with `jobid_name` parameter.
 We can use the following format codes.